pkantue/molomolotech/E-Learning/Technical/Explainers/Productivity_with_TickTick.md

 **You (shrugging):**
 Alright, I'm just going to pick the path that *feels* like I’ll get more steps in.
 See?
 Always thinking productively.

+### **Advert**
+There's a famous African proverb that says: "it takes a village to raise a child" If you're enjoying this video, I invite you to be part of our village and help us grow by clicking that Subscribe button and turning on the notification bell.
+A child can only thrive with a supportive village.
+Thank you for your support!
 ---

 ### 2. **Clearing the Mental Clutter: Prioritizing**